cemmanuelonyema/ML_Diabetes/README.md

 EDA provided critical insights into the dataset:
 Key Findings after the features were cut into bins

 - **Insulin Levels**: Strongly correlated with diabetes.
-Individuals with glucose levels above 140 mg/dL showed a higher probability of diabetes.
+Individuals with abnormal levels above 166 showed a higher probability of diabetes.
   ![](./img/Insulin.png)

 - **Glucose Levels**: Strongly correlated with diabetes.
-Individuals with glucose levels above 140 mg/dL showed a higher probability of diabetes.
+Individuals with glucose levels above 100 mg/dL showed a higher probability of diabetes.
   ![](./img/glucose.png)

 - **BMI**: Higher BMI values significantly increased diabetes risk, emphasizing the role of weight management.
   ![](./img/BMI.png)
 - **Age**: Older individuals, had a higher prevalence of diabetes.